onepanelio/onepanel/README.md

 Onepanel is licensed under [Apache 2.0](https://github.com/onepanelio/core/blob/master/LICENSE).

 ## Managed solution
-Visit our [website](https://www.onepanel.ai/) for more information about our managed on-premises solution.
+Visit our [website](https://www.onepanel.ai/) for more information on our managed on-premises solution.